 Your dog can benefit from eating raw eggs as it contains more nutrients than cooked ones.
 Before you feed raw eggs to your dog, here are a few things you should know:

 Dogs are at risk of contracting salmonella from raw, unpasteurized eggs.
 This can be alarming to dog owners as the bacteria can be passed on to humans as well.

-However, in general, pooches with a healthy immune system rarely catch salmonella.
+However, dogs with a healthy immune system rarely catch salmonella.
 Their short digestive tract and highly acidic stomach also prevent the build-up of salmonella infection.

 Dogs with weak immune systems, such as puppies, senior dogs, and immunocompromised dogs, are more vulnerable to catching the bacteria.

-There are a few things you can do to reduce the risk of salmonella.
+You can do a few things to reduce the risk of salmonella.
 Get your eggs from trusted suppliers of organic and free-range eggs.
 Be sure to store them properly in a clean and cool place.
-Doing these will keep bacteria at a normal level.
+Doing these will keep bacteria at an average level.

 It is always best to be on the lookout for symptoms of salmonellosis.
 The most common symptoms are vomiting, fever, diarrhea, appetite loss, and decreased energy.
-If your dog is showing these symptoms, bring him to the vet immediately.
+If your dog shows these symptoms, bring him to the vet immediately.